Advanced search

 • avoidance of concomitant use of loop diuretics (see 4.5).

-In case of adverse reaction, either the rate of administration must be reduced or the infusion stopped.
+In case of adverse reaction, either the infusion rate must be reduced or the infusion stopped.
 The treatment required depends on the nature and severity of the adverse reaction.

 Certain adverse reactions (e.g. headache, flushing, chills, myalgia, wheezing, tachycardia, lower back pain, nausea, and hypotension) may be related to the rate of infusion.
 The recommended infusion rate given under section 4.2 must be closely followed.
 Patients must be closely monitored and carefully observed for any symptoms throughout the infusion period.